CUSPhack/CUSP-students-hackdays/README.md

 Map the safety score provided by MTA.
 Correate the safety score to actual crime rate for various crimes.
 Mape the safest routes based on kind of crime
 **Deliverable**: Interactive map.
 Reliability of MTA safety score.

+12. PROPERTY TAXES (Keith)
+Model the property taxes imbalance as a function of socioeconomic status **Deliverable**: A map or property taxes and comparison maps of income/socioeconomic status.
+A correlation/model of property taxes dependency on socioeconomic drivers